 Information for Presenters at Waterbury

-- Instructions for Waterbury Exhibition Presenters (coming soon)
+- Instructions for Waterbury Exhibition Confirmed Presenters (coming in March after submission form closes)

 - Handouts about Preparing Your Poster (PDF) and Preparing Yourself for a Poster Presentation (PDF)

-Waterbury staff will also be available to support students with poster creation and presentation questions.
+UConn Waterbury staff will be available to support students with poster creation and presentation questions.

 Enrichment Programs staff will also be available at the following times to answer Frontiers questions (both general and poster preparation):